-These are a nicely versatile shoe.
+These shoes are very versatile.
 With decent performance both on and off the water, we found a lot of uses for these shoes.
-They don't have the flexibility or fit to make them great for long hikes in wet conditions, but they can certainly perform acceptably.
+They don't have the flexibility or fit to make them great for long hikes in wet conditions, but they can perform acceptably.
 On raft trips, these would be just as great in camp as on the boat due to their fast drainage and comfortable materials.

 With solid, modern styling, we felt fine wearing these around town and even to work.
-Sometimes it's nice to be able to have one pair of shoes for whitewater and hanging out afterward.
+Sometimes it's nice to have one pair of shoes for whitewater and to hang out afterward.

-In the water, these shoes feel slightly bulky on the feet compared to booties or other low-profile kayaking shoes.
+These shoes feel slightly bulky on the feet in the water compared to booties or other low-profile kayaking shoes.
 That said, they don't provide much drag when wading and are perfectly fine to swim in when you have to due to their low cut.

-We liked the thick rubber rand and thick, Cordura nylon uppers on these shoes.
-The mesh is a weak point, but is unlikely to see as much abrasion as the sides of the shoe, which are reinforced with a second layer of rubber rand in the front of the shoe.
+We liked the thick rubber rand and thick Cordura nylon uppers on these shoes.
+The mesh is a weak point but is unlikely to see as much abrasion as the sides, which are reinforced with a second layer of rubber rand in the front.